ogersoy/Project-CS-2024/Project Modifications and Guide to run.md

 **Author**: Yixin Huang
 **Date**: 2024-10-14

-## Overview
-This document outlines the modifications made to the project on October 14, 2024.
-The goal of the updates was to integrate the self-RAG (self-retrieval augmented generation) mechanism into the chatbot system, enhancing its ability to retrieve relevant document chunks and generate more accurate responses using GPT-2.

 ## Summary of Modifications
 The following components of the project were modified or enhanced to support the self-RAG functionality: